jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/toolhead/calculation.md

 These primarily consist of 2 variables:

-- `tool_stn`: The distance from the toolhead sensor (typically the pre-extruder sensor) to the top of any filament remaining in the hotend.
+- `tool_stn`: The distance from the toolhead sensor (typically the pre-extruder sensor) or extruder gears (if using ramming) to the top of any filament remaining in the hotend.
 - `tool_stn_unload`: The distance the toolhead needs to move to unload the filament.